wildlyclassyprince/cleaner/README.md

 `import cleaner2 as cl`

-1. If you want to display the unique value counts for each field:
+1. To display the number of unique value counts for each field:

 `cl.unique_value_counts(dataframe=data)`

-2. If you want to change the character case for columns containing string data (makes it easier for data to be uniform):
+2. To change the character case for columns with string data (imposing uniformity on the data):

 `cl.word_case(dataframe=data, font='Title)`